-In snapshot tracing, the trace data is stored in a local RAM buffer on the target device, that later can be read from the host.
-The recorder can be configured to stop when the buffer is full or overwrite the start when the buffer is full.
+In snapshot tracing, trace data is stored in a local RAM buffer on the target device that can later be read from the host.
+The recorder can be configured to either stop or overwrite the start when the buffer becomes full.

 Copy the files from the RingBuffer folder, located in the streamports folder, into your project.
 Make sure to include all .c files and the header files from the Config and Include folders.

 TRC_RECORDER_MODE_STREAMINGin trcKernelPortConfig.h.
 As of v4.6 this is the default mode, and despite its name it supports both streaming and snapshots.

 TRC_CFG_STREAM_PORT_BUFFER_SIZEdecides the size of the trace buffer that is stored in RAM.